deweb-io/premium/README.md

     * Let's the Premium Service associate BBS users to Digital Store users
         * To do this, we use the WooCommerce API to create Digital Store users that the Premium Service manages, and to generate auto-login URLs for them
     * Let's the Premium Service query the Digital Store and find out if a specific user purchased a specific good
-        * This is basic WooCommerce functionality, but we may need to enhance it to supprot bundles
+        * This is basic WooCommerce functionality, which we enhance to supprot bundles
     * Let's the Premium Service access the digital goods on behalf of the BBS user associated with the Digital Store user
         * This is basic WooCommerce functionality, assuming the digital goods are available on a public URL
-* Core-UI - where users are offered digital goods and consume them
+* Core UI - where users are offered digital goods and consume them
     * Let's users embed links to digital goods from the Digital Store
-        * This is basic Core-UI functionality
+        * This is basic Core UI functionality
-    * Let's domain owners enable the Premium Service for the domain
+    * Let's domain owners enable the Premium Service plugin for the domain
-        * Does this already exist, or does it need to be developed?
-Remember that since we don't have plugin meta-data in the post, and we don't want to send parameters in the request for the Premium UI, we need to extrapolate the address of the Single SPA package from the embed link, which should be part of the configuration
+        * We will need to develop this (probably a simple whitelist of domains, each identifying a plugin)
     * Let's community admins enable the Premium Service for the board (or for specific users on the board)
-        * This needs to be developed, and can probably wait for a later phase
+        * This needs to be developed, and can probably wait for a later phase (probably a permission mask for each plugin, specifying if the plugin is available to all publishers, only to partners, only to content admins, or disabled)
     * Loads the Premium Service for embedded links when the plugin is enabled
-        * This is done with our existing Single SPA mechanism, and a crude version can be found in and `premium` branch on our Core-UI repo
+        * The Web app does this with our existing Single SPA mechanism, and a crude version can be found in and `premium` branch on our Core UI repo
+        * The mobile app does this by loading an HTML document that loads the same Single SPA pachage as the Web app into a flutter InAppWebView plugin
-* Premium Service - which integrates the Core-UI and the Digital Store
+* Premium Service - which integrates the Core UI and the Digital Store
-    * Provides a UI for accessing goods from the Digital Store which the Core-UI can load
+    * Provides a UI for accessing goods from the Digital Store which the Core UI can load

-### Digital Store Specifications
+### Digital Store Setup

 1. Install [WordPress](https://wordpress.org/) - this is the platform running the store's site.
 1. Install [WooCommerce](https://woocommerce.com/) version 7.4.0 - this is a plugin that turns WordPress into a digital store.
+1. Install [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) version 5.0.0 - enables selling subscriptions.
 1. Install [Simple JWT Login](https://wordpress.org/plugins/simple-jwt-login/) version 3.5.0 - let's us generate auto-login URLs.
     1. Enter a strong `JWT Decryption` Key (`General-3` in the plugin configuration menu).
     1. Set `Get JWT token from` to `1.
 REQUEST` only (just below `General-3` in the plugin configuration menu).